lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 For instance, when outside you may wish to use a directional light to represent the sun.
 When the outside `RoomGroup` receives an enter gameplay callback, you can turn the light on, and you can turn it off when the `RoomGroup` exits gameplay.
 With the light off, performance will increase as there is no need to render it indoors.

+This is an example of a simple `RoomGroup` script to turn on and off a `DirectionalLight` (note that you can also use signals for callbacks, the choice is up to you) :

 ![RoomGroup notification example](images/roomgroup_notification.png)

 The same thing applies for rain effects, skyboxes and much more.